jeroenkool74/BeerXML-viewer/README.md

 TODO

- - Make the menu close after selecting an menu item
  - Implement ftp (use the settings button)
  - rename the json objects
  - Create card to give a nicer overview of hop and mash steps